diegaccio/advent-of-code-rust-2024/README.md

 **Total: 1.86ms**
 <!--- benchmarking table --->

-Tested on a 10 years old manchine: Mac Mini Late 2014 - 2,8 GHz Dual-Core Intel Core i5
+Tested on a 10 years old manchine with a 2,8 GHz Dual-Core Intel Core i5

 ---